VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 ### Microsoft Macro Assembler (MASM)
 We have already implemented all the necessary assembler code in the syscalls.asm file.
-But in order for the code to be interpreted correctly within the direct syscall POC, we need to do a few things.
+But in order for the code to be interpreted correctly within the syscall POC, we need to do a few things.
 These steps are not done in the downloadable POC and must be done manually.
 First, we need to enable the Microsoft Macro Assembler (.masm) option in Build Dependencies/Build Customisations.
 <details>

 <p align="center">